King Henry VIII

 Anne of Cleves (1515-1557) – Anne of Cleves was born in Germany.
 Henry VIII chose to marry her after seeing a portrait of her, but then didn’t like her very much when they actually met.
 Their marriage only lasted a few months, but Anne stayed in England after they were divorced.
 She became friends with Henry VIII’s daughter Mary.

 Catherine Howard (c.1518/24-1542) – Nobody really knows when Catherine Howard was born.
 She married Henry VIII in 1540, a few weeks after he divorced Anne of Cleves.
 They met because she had been one of Anne’s ladies in waiting.
-They were only married a couple of years – Catherine may have had an affair, so she was thrown into the Tower of London and later executed.
+They were only married a couple of years – Catherine may have had a love affair with another man, and the King was so furious about the rumours that she was thrown into the Tower of London and later executed.

 Catherine Parr (1512-1548) – Catherine Parr married Henry VIII in 1543, a little over a year after Catherine Howard was executed.
 She was good friends with all three of Henry VIII’s children.
 She married once more after Henry VIII died in 1547 (her fourth marriage), but then died herself after giving birth to a daughter in 1548.

 Thomas More (1478-1535) – Thomas More was a trusted friend of Henry VIII and an important philosopher in Tudor times.
-But, he was also a devout Catholic which made things difficult when Henry wanted to break ties with the Catholic church and the Pope.
+But, he was also a devout Catholic which made things difficult when Henry wanted to break ties with the Catholic Church and the Pope.
 He also disagreed with Henry’s plans to divorce Catherine of Aragon.
-He was executed at the Tower of London in 1535, just under a year before Anne Boleyn was.
+He was executed at the Tower of London in 1535, just under a year before Anne Boleyn was killed.

 Just for fun...